 Games, Tournaments and Travel

-- Games are held locally or in other cities, such as Columbia, Atlanta, Charlotte and Greenville.
+- Games are held locally or in other cities along the Coastal District; in addition to Columbia, Atlanta, Charlotte and Greenville.

-- Teams typically participate in 1 fall and 1 spring tournaments at the discrection of the DISA staff.
+- Teams typically participate in 1 fall and 1 spring tournaments at the discretion of the DISA staff.

 Please note that tournament travel will require additional costs that may range from $90 – $150 per player, per tournament, independent of travel and lodging costs.